Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 A desirable property for projection pursuit, into \(d\)-dimensions, and thus also desirable for section pursuit, is that the index be rotational invariant.
 That is, regardless of the basis in the \(d\)-D plane defining the projection, the index value should be identical.
-With sections, this is more complicated, because interior and exterior distributions need to be comparable.
-Thus a restriction is imposed on the observed data: that it falls within a \(p\)-dimensional hypersphere.
-Data is typically observed in a hypercube, so this prescription requires a departure from the norm which, however,is still practical.
-In cases of simulated data, such as when looking at multivariate models, the sampling scheme can be adjusted.
-Observed data, on the other hand, requires shaving off the corners.
-This procedure is expected to be harmless because it is interior structure that is of interest.
-In addition, this approach is designed for reasonably small \(p\) so that the vast gap between spheres and cubes in high dimensions is not a concern.
-For very high-dimensional data, some dimension reduction is expected in pre-processing.

-The hypersphere constraint suggests a preference for binning in polar coordinates.
-Considering 2D slices we therefore bin in radius \(r\) and angle \(\theta\).
-When the observations are uniformly distributed in a hypersphere, the angular distribution will be uniform across all values of \(\theta\) and thus \(K_{\theta}\) equidistant angular bins are used.
+With slices, this is more complicated, because interior and exterior distributions need to be comparable in the absence of structure.
+To account for expected differences we need to choose an assumed (spherically symmetric) distribution of the data.